shahanariaz2022/Jenkins-Zero-to-Hero/README.md

 echo deb [signed-by=/usr/share/keyrings/jenkins-keyring.asc] \
   https://pkg.jenkins.io/debian binary/ | sudo tee \
   /etc/apt/sources.list.d/jenkins.list > /dev/null

 sudo apt-get update
 sudo apt-get install jenkins
 ```

+**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
+Open port 8080 in the inbound traffic rules as show below.

+- EC2 > Instances > Click on <Instance-ID>
+- In the bottom tabs -> Click on Security
+- Security groups
+- Add inbound traffic rules as shown in the image (you can just allow TCP 8080 as well, in my case, I allowed `All traffic`).